 - What is the problem?
-Identification of student learning or behavior need - Why is it occurring?
+Identification of student learning, behavior or social emotional learning need - Why is it occurring?
 Working to determine the root cause of the need.
 This may include missed academic skills, misconceptions and/or the function of a behavior. - What will we do about it?
 This defines the intervention, including the intensity, setting, and resources. - Is it working?
 This is the review of progress monitoring data, which drives further decision making.